Parametrizing the Ramsey theory of vector spaces I: Discrete spaces: Strategic filters and preservation

-When $|F|=2$, nonzero vectors can be identified with their supports, and through this identification, $(p^+)$-filters on $E$ are exactly stable ordered union ultrafilters on $\FIN$ (see Theorem 6.3 in \cite{MR3864398}).
-It is shown in \cite{MR3717938}\footnote{In \cite{MR3717938}, Zheng describes \emph{selective} ultrafilters on $\FIN$, but it is shown in \cite{Smythe:Filters_vector_space} that this is equivalent to being a stable ordered union ultrafilter.
-See also \cite{MR891244}.} that these are preserved by Sacks forcing.
-Alternatively, in this case, $(p^+)$-filters are necessarily strategic and thus are preserved by Theorem \ref{thm:Sacks_pres} above.
+Theorem \ref{thm:Sacks_pres} asserts that whenever $\mathcal{F}$ is a \emph{strategic} $(p^+)$-filter, it generates a \emph{strong} $(p^+)$-filter in the generic extension obtained after Sacks forcing.
+Whether the strategic property is itself preserved, or is necessary for this result, is the focus of this penultimate section.

-In contrast, we will show in Theorem \ref{thm:kill_strat} that whenever $|F|>2$, the strategic property is not preserved.
-Throughout the remainder of this section, we will assume that $|F|>2$ and fix a $(p^+)$-filter $\LU$ in our ground model $\V$.
-Our first lemma is folklore:
+When $|F|=2$, $(p^+)$-filters are necessarily strategic (Corollary 2.4 in \cite{MR4516184}), and so, by Theorem \ref{thm:Sacks_pres} above, are preserved by Sacks forcing.
+Alternatively, in this case nonzero vectors can be identified with their supports in $\mathrm{FIN}$, and $(p^+)$-filters are exactly stable ordered union ultrafilters (Theorem 6.3 in \cite{MR3864398}), which are equivalent to the \emph{selective} ultrafilters on $\mathrm{FIN}$ (by Corollary 2.5 of \cite{MR4516184}) shown to be preserved by Sacks forcing in \cite{MR3717938}.